Parekh & Singh: Ocean re-release (2015–2017)

-Science City (2018–present)
+Science City (2018–2022)

 Parekh & Singh finished touring in support of Ocean in February 2018.
 A month later, the band posted to Facebook to state that new music was imminent.
 In November 2018, after several teasers via social media, the band released a new single entitled "Summer Skin."
 The song was premiered on VICE India, and was later selected as one of Rolling Stone Indias favourite songs of the year.
-A music video for the song was released in January 2019, which has since accumulated over 100,000 views.
+A music video for the song was released in January 2019, which has since accumulated over 280,000 views.

 On January 26, 2019, the band released the single "Hello."
 It was then revealed that both it and "Summer Skin" would be a part of the band's second studio album.
-The album is titled Science City, named after an amusement park in Kolkata.
+The album was titled Science City, so named after an amusement park in Kolkata.
 The album was released on April 26 via Peacefrog Records.
 A third single, entitled "Crystalline," was released on March 15.

+While the band were unable to tour over the COVID-19 pandemic, they performed several live-streamed home concerts.
+They also shared a new stand-alone single in 2020, which was a cover of Radiohead's "Karma Police".
+In January 2022, they also shared a new single entitled "Chhan Chhan Chhan", which was written for the soundtrack of the Indian dramedy Kaun Banegi Shikharwati.
+It featured Delhi singer-songwriter Kamakshi Khanna.

+The Night is Clear, hiatus, and disbandment (2022–2025)

+In January 2022, the band shared their first proper single in nearly three years, "Je Suis La Pomme Rouge".
+The band confirmed upon its release that it would serve as the lead single from their then-untitled third studio album.
+A second single, "Sleepyhead", followed in March.
+In August 2022, the band shared "The Nightingale" on the 18th and surprise released their third album The Night is Clear on the 29th.
+A national tour in support of the album followed in October and November 2022.
+Following a final show at Lollapalooza in Mumbai, the band undertook a hiatus in January 2024.
+Parekh has since launched a new solo project, under the moniker of TV Dinner.

+In February 2025, the duo announced their disbandment on a now-deleted Instagram post.
+They split due to "a diversion of interests and ambitions", with the band's Instagram page now documenting Nischay's solo projects.